AymenKooli/a-kooli/content/post/csaw-ctf-2020-quals-crypto/index.md

 > Hints
 >  1. Length of keys is 25, which (cleaned-up) ramblings would fit that?
 >  2. If near-perfect ramblings are used to encrypt in order, how should it be decrypted?
->  3.The guard want's a legible message they can read in!
+>  3. The guard want's a legible message they can read in!

 From the challenge's title we can guess that this is going to be about **[bifid cipher]**(https://en.wikipedia.org/wiki/Bifid_cipher).
 We will need to decode the message give: `snbwmuotwodwvcywfgmruotoozaiwghlabvuzmfobhtywftopmtawyhifqgtsiowetrksrzgrztkfctxnrswnhxshylyehtatssukfvsnztyzlopsv` using a key from the ramblings given:
 `Mr. Jock, TV quiz PhD., bags few lynx